top of page

 Foundation for Women's Cancer (Burdette/Sanchez)

-The Ovarian cancer early detection research grant helps our team characterize small proteins and metabolites in vaginal lavage as a new strategy to attempt to find markers that can be used for early detection.
+The ovarian cancer early detection research grant helps our team characterize small proteins and metabolites in vaginal lavage as a new strategy to attempt to find markers that can be used for early detection.
 Using a combination of mass spectrometry and transgenic animal models, we have demonstrated fingerprints that change from samples collected over the course of disease from vaginal lavage.

 bottom of page